starling021/ehtools/README.md

 ## Ehtools Modules Snapshot (EMS)

-    INFO: EMS is a saved ehtools modules data from /bin/ehtools and /root/ehtools/eht (this is a saved ehtools modules data), you can take it using the ehtmod utility v1.9 and restore it.
+    INFO: EMS is a saved ehtools modules data, you can take it using the ehtmod utility v1.9 and restore it.

 To take ehtools modules snapshot you need to execute the following command.
 You need to enter the name of the ehtools modules snapshot you want to take (example: snapshot1):